miguel-guerrero/antlr4_system_verilog_parser/README.md

 # DEPENDENCIES

-- The SV parser included here doesn't include a preprocessor The testing assumes 'vppreproc' is installed.
-However this can be replaced in the Makefiles with any other preprocessor tool
+- The SV parser included here doesn't include a preprocessor The testing assumes either **vppreproc** or **iverilog** are installed and in the path to be used as pre-processors.
+However this can be replaced in the scripts with any other preprocessor tool

 - JDK if using java binding (recommended for speed), otherwise just the JRE

-- Either ***vppreproc*** and ***iverilog***  to be installed in the path to be used as verilog pre-processors

 - ANTLR distribution.
 A copy of the version used for testing is under the bin directory for simplicity of installation.
 It is expected to be